NomicFoundation/hardhat/packages/hardhat-chai-matchers/README.md

 await expect(tx).to.changeTokenBalance(...)
 ```

-The decision to forbid chaining for these async matchers is due to the complexity involved in implementing proper chaining behavior.
-Since async matchers perform asynchronous operations and return Promises, chaining them in a meaningful way requires handling Promise resolutions and rejections correctly.

 If you are interested in seeing an implementation of chaining for async matchers, please visit the GitHub issue [#4235](https://github.com/NomicFoundation/hardhat/issues/4235) and leave an upvote or comment.